The History of Brass Knuckles

 The Nihang Sikhs of Punjab (a state in India) also used a similar tool in combat in the 18th century.
 It was referred to as a Sher Panja which translates to “Lions Paw.”
 It was a spiked tool worn on the palm side of the hand as opposed to the knuckle side like traditional brass knuckles.

 Modern day brass knuckle designs gained notoriety in the mid 1800’s during the American Civil War.
 Abraham Lincoln’s and his bodyguards were know to carry brass knuckles, they are even on display at the Ford’s theatre national historic site(pictured above).
-Soldiers were easily able to purchase them during WW1 or cast them from lead bullets using molds that they dug up in the dirt.
+Soldiers were easily able to purchase them during WW1 or cast them from lead bullets using moulds that they dug up in the dirt.

 By the 1900’s brass knuckles were very popular and combination weapons were being released for use in WW2.
 Such examples include trench knives and Apache revolvers which were knife/knuckle and gun/knuckle combos respectively.